tidyverse/tidyverse.org/content/articles/2018-07-carpe-talk.markdown

 ## Make your slides easy to consume

 When sharing slides, the main point is to minimize friction for the consumer.
 Making slides in Rmd is great; making readers clone your repo, install any necessary packages, and knit the document in order to see your slides is not.
- The way *you* store, interact with, and present your slides is not necessarily a great distribution platform, although it is certainly better than nothing.
+ The way *you* store, interact with, and present your slides is not necessarily a great distribution platform, although it is certainly better than keeping them to yourself.

-Slide-specific platforms, such as [SpeakerDeck](https://speakerdeck.com), are very good for quick browsing, linking to specific slides, and embedding in blogs or websites.
-One downside is that hyperlinks in slides viewed this way are not immediately clickable.
+Slide-specific platforms, such as [SpeakerDeck](https://speakerdeck.com), are the best for pleasant and immediate browsing, linking to specific slides, and embedding in blogs or websites.
+The main downside is that hyperlinks in slides viewed this way are not immediately clickable.

 PDF files can be shared in a GitHub repo, but this doesn't offer a very pleasant browsing experience, especially if the file is large.
 Raw R Markdown or HTML on GitHub are even more frustrating because they are not immediately consumable by the user.
 Video is also not a great primary source, as the perceived time commitment can be off-putting and it is often awkward to consume in the workplace.